 - Distance from the source of the substance to people

 - The age, health, and lifestyle of people living or working near the source of the substance

 - The amount of time people have been exposed to the toxic substance

 It’s important to note that numbers provided by health risk assessments (known as HRAs) do not refer to actual cases of health problems that will occur from exposure to air toxics.
 The risk assessments are computer calculations that are a tool to identify and reduce possible negative health effects.

 Increased cancer risk describes the increased chance of getting cancer from exposure to an air toxic.
 It’s expressed as a probability: the number of additional people that may get cancer in a group of one million people.

-Non-cancer health risks can include acute, or short-term health problems such as eye irritation, respiratory irritation, and asthma episodes, and chronic, or long-term problems such as permanent damage to organs, the central nervous system, or reproductive functions, and developmental problems in children.
+Non-cancer health risks can include acute, or short-term, health problems such as eye irritation, respiratory irritation, and asthma episodes, and chronic, or long-term, health problems such as permanent damage to organs, the central nervous system, or reproductive functions, and developmental problems in children.

-Non-cancer health risk is expressed as something called the “Hazard Index” (known as an HI).
-This is a way of comparing the increased health risk from exposure to the air toxic to a level that is considered acceptable to public health professionals.
+Non-cancer health risk is expressed as a “Hazard Index” (known as an HI).
+The HI compares the increased health risk from exposure to the air toxic to an exposure level that is considered acceptable by public health professionals.
 For example, a Hazard Index of 2 means the concentration of toxics in the air at the point of exposure is predicted to be twice as high as is generally thought to be safe.